 My name is John P. Harden.
 I am a Rosenwald Postdoctoral Fellow in US Foreign Policy and International Security at Dartmouth College's Dickey Center.
 I joined the Dickey Center following a year as an Assistant Professor of Political Science at Ripon College.
 I earned my PhD at The Ohio State University in 2022.

 I specialize in International Relations and Political Psychology.
-My specific areas of interest within International Relations include: international security, foreign policy (especially US foreign policy), Great Power politics, international conflict and cooperation, leader psychology, and public opinion.
+My specific areas of interest within International Relations include: international security, foreign policy (especially US foreign policy), leader psychology (especially narcissism), international conflict and cooperation, nuclear weapons, and public opinion.
 My research has been published in International Studies Quarterly and Journal of Conflict Resolution.
-You can find detailed information about my research and teaching.
+You can find detailed information about my research and teaching on this website.
 You can also find a copy of my CV.

-Before coming to Ohio State, I earned a Bachelor's Degree in Political Science at City University of New York: Hunter College.
+Before earning my PhD, I earned a Bachelor's Degree in Political Science at City University of New York: Hunter College.
 I am originally from Staten Island, NY.
 If you are interested in learning more or have any questions, please contact me at email@example.com